-Survey Date Description of Changes Since Last Survey Interpretation 21 st February 2019 Beach Profiles: Hartlepool Bay is covered by four beach profile lines during the Partial Measures survey (Appendix A).
+Survey Date Description of Changes Since Last Survey Interpretation 22 nd May 2020 Beach Profiles: Hartlepool Bay is covered by four beach profile lines during the Partial Measures survey (Appendix A).
 Profile 1cHS1 is located c.
 150m south of the root of the South Pier.
 The profile starts at the wall to the rear of the promenade and extends over the fronting concrete splash wall and down the sloping face of the rock armour revetment before reaching the beach.
 Very little change has occurred until 40m chainage, which is the toe of the sea defences, since September 2014.
-There has been accretion of up to 1.0m across the beach profile.
-The toe of the beach has moved seaward by around 60m.
-Overall the beach is at a high-medium level compared to the range recorded from previous surveys.
-At Profile 1cHS2 there has been a loss of material against the base of the coastal defence meaning that more of the rock armour is exposed than in the previous survey (October 2018).
-In the upper-mid reaches of the profile there has been up to 0.40m of accretion, whilst the mid and lower reaches of the profile have experienced a drop in level of up to 0.3m.
-Seawards of chainage 330m the profile is at its lowest recorded level.
-Overall the profile is at a medium level compared to the range recorded from previous surveys, with the extremity of the lower beach being exceptionally low.
-Profile 1cHS3 shows no changes over the defended part of the profile up to 30m chainage.
-There has been a drop in levels of up to 0.6m across the upper reaches of the beach profile.
-However, a shallow depression which had formed over the summer of 2018, between chainage 65m and 110m, has been infilled leading to an evenly graded upper and mid beach which is at a medium level compared to the range of previous surveys.
-A shallow berm on the lower-mid section has moved seaward by approximately 40m, with the crest now lying between chainage 180m and 210m and forms the highest recorded level in this location, Seaward of this berm the profile decreases in level towards MLWS which lies 10m landward of the previous survey.
-Overall the profi Overall the profiles show that the beach remains at a relatively medium level in most places.
+There has been accretion by up to 0.4m from the toe of the defences to chainage 51m.
+Seaward of this point, the beach level has lowered by up to 0.2m.
+Overall the beach is at a high level compared to the range recorded from previous surveys, particularly at the toe of the coastal defences between chainage 41m and 51m which is at its highest level recorded.
+At Profile 1cHS2 there has been a loss of material at the base of the coastal defence by up to 0.3m to chainage 25m.
+Across the rest of the profile there has been up to 0.2m of accretion.
+Overall the profile is at a high level compared to the range recorded from previous surveys.
+Profile 1cHS3 shows no change over the defended part of the profile up to 24m chainage.
+There has been accretion between the toe of the defences to chainage 55m by up to 0.6m.
+A shallow depression which had formed over the summer of 2019, between chainage 70m and 125m, has been infilled by up to 0.4m of sediment leading to an evenly graded upper and mid beach which is at a medium level compared to the range of previous surveys.
+Seaward of chainage 125m there has been erosion by up to 0.2m and the beach toe has moved landward by approximately 50m.
+Overall the profile is at a high level compared to the range recorded from previous surveys, particularly between chainages 28m and 34m which is at its highest level recorded.
+Profile 1cHS4 is located 1km north of the North Gare Breakwater, within the area of undefended dunes at Seaton Carew.
+The part of the profile dominated by dunes, to 290m chainage Overall the profiles show that the beach is at a relatively high level in most places, with several locations at their highest level recorded.
 The dunes are in good condition.
 The foredune continues to accrete but erosion associated with a walkway is causing localised lowering in HS4 that may affect stability of the wider dune system in the long term.
-Longer term trends: Beach levels within Hartlepool Bay in February 2019 were at a medium level in comparison to previous surveys.
+Longer term trends: Beach levels within Hartlepool Bay in May 2020 were at a high level in comparison to previous surveys.
 The beach levels have been progressively increasing across the bay.